Which Cybersecurity Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-McAfee vs. Fortinet: Which Cybersecurity Stock is a Better Buy?
+Radware vs. Proofpoint: Which Cybersecurity Stock is a Better Buy?

-A heightened dependence on digital tools and infrastructure globally has made the need to maintain good cyber hygiene and cybersecurity measures to protect valuable data an imperative now.
-This need has bolstered the demand for security products offered by two leaders in this space— McAfee (MCFE) and Fortinet (NASDAQ:).
-But let’s find out which of these stocks is a better buy now.McAfee Corp.
-(MCFE) and Fortinet, Inc. (FTNT) are two of the largest integrated security and cybersecurity solutions providers.
-They operate in the United States and internationally.
-MCFE provides security technologies and cybersecurity solutions that protect against threats across the cloud.
-FTNT provides web application firewall solutions, anti-spam, anti-malware, and secure email gateway solutions.
+Unprecedented cyber criminality and increased risk exposure have driven a significant increase in cyber security spending by business enterprises.
+The increasing need for privacy-related solutions has fostered a strong business environment for cybersecurity providers Radware (NASDAQ:) and Proofpoint (NASDAQ:).
+But let’s find out which of these stocks is a better buy now.
+Radware Ltd. (RDWR) and Proofpoint, Inc. (PFPT) are cybersecurity and cloud security solutions providers that operate worldwide.
+Based in Tel Aviv, Israel, RDWR provides security updates subscriptions, a real-time network attack mitigation device, and cyber-command and control applications, among other cloud protection services.
+U.S.-based PFPT offers protection against advanced and targeted threats, security optimized cloud architecture solutions, and integrated email security solutions.

-The application of advanced cybersecurity solutions has emerged as the primary tactic by enterprises around the globe that are seeking to safeguard data from a variety of potential attacks on online privacy or unauthorized site access.
-With an increased reliance on digital tools, the risk of cyberattacks, cloud vulnerability and targeted ransomware has been pushing businesses to reassess their security measures now more than ever before.
-We believe that this imperative should keep driving the demand for privacy and security solutions offered by MCFE and FTNT.
+Society’s growing dependency on digital tools has increased the frequency and intensity of cybercrime activities, such as phishing scams, malware attacks, and hacking campaigns.
+In response, businesses and organizations worldwide have been channeling more spending into advanced cybersecurity technologies to defend their critical, in-house security infrastructure.
+The desire to protect valuable client data from sophisticated cyberattacks has driven higher demand for cybersecurity solutions providers like RDWR and PFPT.

 Click here to checkout our Cybersecurity Industry Report for 2021